Strategic Brief, Decision-Layer Architecture for Agentic AI

 The nine layers, mapped to the three buckets

-The architecture defined in Section 03 collapses here into a deployment decision.
-Each row is one layer of the stack; the bucket column names where the combined entity operates it — built or bought inside the firm, consumed from shared substrate, or sitting locally but depending on the substrate beneath.
+The architecture defined in Section 08 collapses here into a deployment decision.
+Each row is one layer of the stack; the bucket column names where the combined entity operates it: built or bought inside the firm, consumed from the shared canonical layer, or sitting locally but depending on the canonical layer beneath.

 # Layer Class Bucket